wdu9/PhD-Moniker-Mentorship/Mentorship/README.md

-# WDU-PhD-Mentorship
+Mentorship

-This repository contains monthly, semesterly, and yearly progress reports.
+This folder is for second years and below.